antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 RabbitMQ client implemented in this library (class which implements `IQueueService`) opens two connections to the RabbitMQ server.
 One connection is used for message production and the other one is for message consumption.
 This behavior covered in the [advanced usage documentation file](./docs/advanced-usage.md), dive into it deeply if you want to control the client behavior tighter.

-There is also an [example project](./examples/Examples.AdvancedConfiguration) that demonstrates an advances usage of the RabbitMq client.
+There is also an [example project](./examples/Examples.AdvancedConfiguration) that demonstrates an advances usage of the RabbitMQ client.

 ## Changelog